codepath/android_guides/Managing-Threads-and-Custom-Services.md

 ### Defining Custom Services

-First, you define a class within your application that extends `Service` and defines the `onHandleIntent` which describes the work to do when this intent is executed:
+First, you define a class within your application that extends `Service` and defines the `onStartCommand` which describes the work to do when this intent is executed:

 ```java
 import android.app.Service;